Keeled Sea Star

 Keeled Sea Star, Asteropsis cariniferaStarfish provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, November 2015.
 Wingspan: 15 cm (5.9 inches).

-Morphology: Keeled Sea Stars have a disc that is almost as wide as the arms are long.
+Morphology: Keeled Sea Stars have a disk that is almost as wide as the arms are long.
 The arms are wide, tapering, and triangular in cross-section.
-A ridge of low, conical spines runs the length of each arm, and longer spines run along the margins of the arms and disc.
+A ridge of low, conical spines runs the length of each arm, and longer spines run along the margins of the arms and disk.
 These stars are fairly soft and pliable.
 The skin has a slippery rubber texture.
 Keeled Sea Stars have a mottled appearance and may be gray, brown, green, or orange in color.
 They reach a maximum of 25 cm (9.7 inches) in diameter.

 Habitat and Distribution: Keeled Sea Stars are found on, and under, rocks.
 They live intertidally, and to a depth of 36.5 M (120 feet).
-They range throughout the tropical Indo-Pacific and Eastern Pacific Ocean.
-In Mexican waters they are found in the Gulf of California, from Bahia San Luis Gonzaga, Baja California, and south along the coastline to Guatemala, including the Revillagigedo Islands.
-However, they are absent from the West coast of the Baja Peninsula.
+They range throughout the subtropical to tropical waters of the Indo-Pacific and Eastern Pacific Ocean.
+The Keeled Sea Star is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula and from north of Bahía San Luis Gonzaga, Baja California, in the Gulf of California.

 Predators: Keeled Sea Stars are preyed upon by crabs, fish, and other sea stars.